metosin/cloud-busting/aws/ecs-demo/modules/README.md

     # Set region to Ireland
     $ export AWS_DEFAULT_REGION=eu-west-1

+Change the working directory into a module directory:

+    $ cd ecs-demo/modules/network

 First, initialize the Terraform backend of a module with:

     $ source ../../../tools/terraform-init